NCI900-Training-Organisation/C-programming-for-scientific-computing/README.md

 ```

 # Compilation and Makefile
-We have written a few source codes with headers and source files, we even have had linking external mkl lapacke library for the use of their functions.
-This means compiling and building is no longer a trivial task.
-Thankfully, we have automation tools to make the process slightly easier.
-The typical choice for C programming is makefile (however, you can use makefile to automate many other tasks beyond C.) with CMake being another popular tool for even more complex projects.

-Before going straight into the makefile nitty-gritty.
-Let's walk through the process of compilation.
-Building an executable program from a C source code takes a few stages, listed below in chornical order:
+As our projects grow to include multiple source files, header files, and external libraries like MKL LAPACKE, manually compiling is no longer a one-liner (maybe a very long one-line) and linking becomes tedious and error-prone.
+Fortunately, automation tools streamline this process.

+For C programming, the traditional and highly effective tool is **`make`** (using a **Makefile**).
+While `make` is versatile enough for many automation tasks beyond C, its primary use in C/C++ is managing the build process.
+For very large or cross-platform projects, tools like **CMake** offer even more advanced capabilities.

+Before jumping into Makefile syntax, let’s review the C build pipeline.
+Converting your `.c` sources into an executable involves four main stages, in chronological order:

 - Preprocessing: It processes the source code before actual compilation by expanding all **`#include`** macros **`#define`**.
 The output is still a C code with suffix .i.